daavid00/py-micp/README.md

 * pyopmspe11: A Python framework using OPM Flow for the CSP SPE11 benchmark project (https://github.com/OPM/pyopmspe11).
 * pycopm: An open-source tool to tailor OPM Flow geological models (https://github.com/cssr-tools/pycopm).
 * plopm: Quick generation of PNGs, GIFs, and VTKs from a OPM Flow type model (https://github.com/cssr-tools/plopm).
+* pofff: An open-source image-based history-matching framework for the FluidFlower benchmark study using OPM Flow (https://github.com/cssr-tools/pofff).
 * pyopmnearwell: A Python framework to simulate near well dynamics using OPM Flow (https://github.com/cssr-tools/pyopmnearwell).
 * expreccs: A Python framework using OPM Flow to simulate regional and site reservoirs for CO2 storage (https://github.com/cssr-tools/expreccs).
 * pymm: An open-source image-based framework for CFD in microsystems (https://github.com/cssr-tools/pymm).